 The IGBT task of the NIST/IEEE Working Group on Model Validation is currently in the process of establishing the "IEEE Recommended Practice for Test Procedures for IGBT Circuit Simulator Model Validation."
-The IGBT shootthrough test is proposed, herewith, for consideration as one of the recommended test procedures.
-In this section, a brief example is given on how the measurements made with the shoot-through testbed described in the last section can be applied to model validation.
+The IGBT shoot-through test is proposed, herewith to be considered as one of the recommended test procedures.
+In this section of the paper, a brief example is given on how the measurements made with the shoot-through testbed described in the last section can be applied to model validation.
 The device and circuit characterization necessary to assure correspondence between the conditions that are simulated and measured are also described.
 Finally, recommendations are given on selecting the ranges of test circuit parameters for which a given model should be validated.

-Test Circuit Characterization
+A. Test Circuit Characterization